Muhammad Ismail Katki: Early life and education

 Muhammad Ismail Katki was born on 6 January 1914, in Rasoolpur, Sungra, Bihar and Orissa Province (now Odisha).
 It is stated that he and Ataullah Shah Bukhari have the same maternal village.

 Katki received his primary education from his paternal aunt, Seyyida Khatoon.
-He began studying the dars-e-nizami curricula at Madrasa Islamia, Sungra, where he received instructions on courses up to Hidayat an-Nahw (هداية النحو) under Muhammad Umar Katki.
+He began studying the Dars-i Nizami curricula at Madrasa Islamia, Sungra, where he received instructions on courses up to Hidayat an-Nahw (هداية النحو) under Muhammad Umar Katki.
 He pursued his further studies at Madrasa Shahi in Moradabad, where his teachers included Muhammad Miyan Deobandi, Ismail Sambhali, Abdul Haq Madani, and Qudratullah Qudrat.
 He was admitted to Darul Uloom Deoband, where he completed his studies in 1934.
 At the Deoband seminary, his teachers included Asghar Hussain Deobandi, Hussain Ahmad Madani, Izaz Ali Amrohi, Muhammad Shafi, and Muhammad Tayyib Qasmi.

 During his studies, he took an interest in religious debates and learned their principles from Murtaza Hasan Chandpuri.

-At the age of fifteen, he debated Ahmadi Muslims for the first time in Pindi Bahauddin, Punjab, under the supervision of Sanaullah Amritsari.
+At the age of fifteen, he debated Ahmadi Muslims for the first time in Pindi Bahauddin, Punjab (presently in Punjab, Pakistan), under the supervision of Sanaullah Amritsari.

 He learned Tajwid and Qira'at in the Hafs 'an Asim tradition from Abdul Wahid Deobandi at Darul Uloom Deoband and Muhammad Abdullah at Madrasa Shahi in Moradabad.

 Career

-After graduating from Deoband Seminary, Katki was first appointed as a second maulvi and a Persian and Urdu teacher at Ravenshaw Collegiate School in Cuttack.
-After that, he worked as a teacher at Govt.Boys High School, Jeypore, in the Koraput district of Odisha, until 1947.
+After graduating from Deoband Seminary, Katki was first appointed as a second mawlawi and a Persian and Urdu teacher at Ravenshaw Collegiate School in Cuttack.
+After that, he worked as a teacher at Govt.
+Boys High School, Jeypore, in the Koraput district of Odisha, until 1947.

 On the order of Hussain Ahmad Madani, he became a preacher in 1946 by joining the Anjuman Tabligh e Islam, which was founded in 1945 in Sungra, Odisha.
 In 1946, Anjuman Tabligh e Islam established Madrasa Arabia Islamia (now Jamia Islamia Markazul Uloom) in Tabligh Nagar, Sungra, and he was appointed as its first principal, then rector.

 He significantly contributed to the Khatm-e-Nubuwwat movement.
 From the time of his graduation until the 1990s, he participated in over ninety debates, among which the debates on the rejection of Ahmadiyya Islam include the Bhadrak debate of 1958, the Yadgir debate of 1963, and the Kothagudem debate of 1988.
 Also, the 1979 Barabati Stadium debate on the rejection of Barelvism is worth mentioning.

 He influenced around 8,000 people to convert from Ahmadiyya to Sunni Islam and contributed to the movement through his lectures and sermons.